-Producing video content is one of the most powerful ways for a company to communicate their message to their desired audience.
+Producing corporate video production content is one of the most powerful ways for a company to communicate their message to their desired audience.
 But without a video content marketing strategy, the fruits of your labour could go unseen.
 In this guide we uncover everything you need to know about developing an effective video content marketing strategy.

-What is a video marketing strategy?
+What is a video content marketing strategy?

 How do you create a video content strategy?